jubako/jubako/spec/directory.rst

 Padding may be used to combine different index using the same data (as union or specialized index).

-If a entry ends wit a padding, the last padding key (of the last variant) is not necessary.
-However, writer implementation SHOULD include it.

 The size of a padding is ``0bSSSS + 1``.

 Content Address